mstilkerich/mc-solarized-truecolor/README.md

 ## Color use

-- Color highlights as in the solarized dark theme from [vivid](https://github.com/sharkdp/vivid), which in turn stays close to the original dircolors.
+- Filetype highlights as in the solarized dark theme from [vivid](https://github.com/sharkdp/vivid), which in turn stays close to the original dircolors.
 A noteable exception is that I decided not to use different background colors.
-  Instead, I use underline font style (if supported by terminal).
+  Instead of background highlights, I use underline font style (if supported by terminal).

 ## Credits